polyseam/cndi/docs/cloud-setup/external-dns/azure-dns.md

 CNDI has built-in support for managing DNS records with Azure DNS.
 This guide will walk you through setting it up.

-The key idea is that you need to specify a Secret containing AWS credentials that External-DNS can use to manage Azure DNS zones.
+The key idea is that you need to specify a Secret containing Azure credentials that External-DNS can use to manage Azure DNS zones.

-This secret will be used to authenticate with Azure DNS from inside your CNDI Cluster, so that it can open your Ingress resources at a specified domain names.
+This Secret will be used to authenticate with Azure DNS from inside your CNDI Cluster, so that it can open your Ingress resources at a specified domain names.

-If you are using AKS and are comfortable using the same `ARM_CLIENT_ID` you used for your AKS Cluster provisioning, that is an option, you just need to be sure that the credential has the necessary permissions to manage Azure DNS zones records.
+If you are using AKS and are comfortable using the same `ARM_CLIENT_ID` you used for your AKS Cluster provisioning, that is an option, you just need to be sure that the credential has the necessary permissions to manage Azure DNS zone records.

 Alternatively, you can create a new credential with the necessary permissions